 - Could use with higher RAM capacity

-ASUS WS C621E Sage is a dual CPU motherboard supporting the 1st and 2nd Gen Xeon Scalable Processors, so you’ll have a variety of processors to choose from.
+ASUS WS C621E Sage is a dual CPU motherboard supporting the 1st and 2nd Gen Xeon Scalable Processors, so you’ll have a range of processors to choose from.

-For a cheap system, you could grab this $650 to $700 motherboard and two Xeon Bronze 3206R for another $650.
+For an affordable system, you could grab this $650 to $700 motherboard and two Xeon Bronze 3206R for another $650.
 That’s a total of 16 cores, no hyperthreading, unfortunately, and you will be limited to 2133 MHz RAM.

 You could jump to Xeon Gold 6226R, which costs considerably more ($1400), but you’ll get 32 threads per CPU and 2933 MHZ RAM.